fartem/lcsp/README.md

 ## About

-A tool for showing solutions from LeetCode.
+A tool for showing and counting solutions from LeetCode.

 ## How to use